oneiromancy/financial-times/README.md

-## A Responsive UI design based on the Financial Times (FT) website
+# A Responsive UI design based on the Financial Times (FT) homepage

-Click here [here](https://www.ft.com/) to check the original website

-My [version](https://oneiromancy.github.io/responsiveui/) tries to mimic the responsiveness of the website's design.

-This project was built with ReactJS because its component reusability features tend to facilitate the maintainability of a large HTML codebase.
-Given the static nature of the FT website, GatsbyJS could be an option to support the use of ReactJS in deployment instead of a templating engine such as handlebars.js, pug.js, etc.
+### Description

+This [project](https://oneiromancy.github.io/responsiveui/) was created for my own learning purposes, particularly, with a focus on responsive design and a mobile-first approach to web development.

+This [link](https://www.ft.com/) will direct you to the FT's homepage.

+## Built With

+* HTML
+* CSS/SASS
+* ReactJS